Terradue/doc-developer-sandbox/source/field/insar/tp_roi_pac/index.rst

 This filed guide has a two-fold objective:

 * Implement a Web Processing Service to generate an interferogram using ROI_PAC:

   * Generate a Digital Elevation Model (DEM)
   * Get the Envisat ASAR auxiliary and orbital data
   * Generate the interferogram

-* Demonstrate how to use an external WPS service
+* Demonstrate how to use an external WPS service:

   * The DEM generation is invoked as a node of the processing workflow

 ..
 Contents: